 As cable continues to slice away at the over-the-air broadcast audience share in primetime, it’s inevitable that the free webs fight foul with foul to better compete.
-Hence, the arrival of “Action."
-Show is virtually guaranteed to inspire a fresh round of Beltway hyperventilating over program content.
+Hence, the arrival of “Action.”
+Indeed, exec producers Chris Thompson and Joel Silver originally developed the show for HBO as a replacement for “The Larry Sanders Show.”
+What lands on Fox is, evidently, virtually the same pilot as was screened at HBO, intact save for the necessary bleeps of several dozen profane words unbecoming a network as, uh, dignified as Fox.
 Pack away the boys and girls, America.
+This could get ugly.

 While “Action” is virtually guaranteed to inspire a fresh round of Beltway hyperventilating over program content and screams for network boycotts from the Society of Horrified Midwestern Housewives, all the controversy may be moot, given that “Action” could be out of action by November thanks to a fairly dreadful time period.
 All the show must do is find a way to co-exist with NBC’s “Must See TV” Thursday lineup (pitted directly against the new comedy “Stark Raving Mad,” not to mention opposite a revamped “Chicago Hope” on CBS, the witchy WB hit “Charmed” and the muscle-bound freaks of the World Wrestling Federation on UPN.)
 Still, “Action” has to be seen as at least a healthy long shot to stick — at least in some timeslot — thanks to its heavy advance buzz and “South Park”-like affinity for sophomoric outlandishness.